Michael Carter II: 2022

 During training camp, Carter competed to be a starting cornerback against Bryce Hall and D. J. Reed under defensive coordinator Jeff Ulbrich.
-Head coach Robert Saleh listed Carter as the third cornerback on the depth chart to begin the season and starting nickelback.
-He was listed on the depth chart behind starting cornerbacks Sauce Gardner and D. J. Reed.
+For the second straight year, Carter started at nickelback, this time with Reed and rookie Sauce Gardner playing on the outside.

 On October 2, 2022, Carter made five solo tackles, a pass deflection, and had his first career interception off a pass thrown by Kenny Pickett to tight end Pat Freiermuth to help secure a 24–20 victory at the end of the fourth quarter at the Pittsburgh Steelers.
 The following week, he recorded three combined tackles (two solo) and had a season-high two pass deflections as the Jets defeated the Miami Dolphins 40–17 in Week 5.
 In Week 8, he collected a season-high seven solo tackles, broke up a pass, and intercepted a pass thrown by Mac Jones to wide receiver Kendrick Bourne during a 22–17 loss to the New England Patriots.
 He finished the 2022 NFL season with a total of 63 combined tackles (50 solo), nine pass deflections, and two interceptions in 17 games and six starts.
 He earned an overall grade of 73.5 from Pro Football Focus, which ranked 19th among 118 qualifying cornerbacks in 2022.